Yo-kai Watch: The Movie

-Yo-kai Watch: The Movie, released in Japan under the name Yo-kai Watch: Tanjō no Himitsu da Nyan!, (Note: Yo-kai Watch: Tanjō no Himitsu da Nyan! (映画 妖怪ウォッチ 誕生の秘密だニャン!, Eiga Yōkai Wotchi Tanjō no Himitsu da Nyan!)) is a 2014 Japanese animated fantasy adventure film directed by Shigeharu Takahashi and Shinji Ushiro as part of the Yo-kai Watch franchise.
+Yo-kai Watch: The Movie, released in Japan under the name Yo-kai Watch: Tanjō no Himitsu da Nyan!, (Note: Yo-kai Watch: Tanjō no Himitsu da Nyan! (映画 妖怪ウォッチ 誕生の秘密だニャン!, Eiga Yōkai Wotchi Tanjō no Himitsu da Nyan!)) is a 2014 Japanese animated supernatural adventure film directed by Shigeharu Takahashi and Shinji Ushiro as part of the Yo-kai Watch franchise.
 The film was released on December 20, 2014 in Japan.
 It was followed by Enma Daiō to Itsutsu no Monogatari da Nyan!, released on December 19, 2015.

 Plot

 The plot is the same as Yo-kai Watch 2, but with a few changes.
 One night, the evil Yo-kai duo Kin and Gin steal the Yo-kai Watch from Nathan "Nate" Adams to help their master Dame Dedtime prevent humans and Yo-kai from being friends.
 He then encounters the giant cat Yo-kai Meganyan, who tells him that Yo-kai are real.
 He and the crew head to Nate's grandmother Lucy Loo Adams, encounter a shadow and chase it, but to no avail.

 Meganyan returns, asking to pull out the cork in his body—the cork that suppresses his energy.
-Nate decides not to pull it out, and asks Jibanyan & Whisper to pull it out for him, but to no avail.
+Nate decides not to pull it out, and asks Jibanyan & Whisper to pull it out for him, but they refuse.
 Nate pulls it out, and he and the crew get covered in pink smoke.
 He finds help from the flyer cat Yo-kai Hovernyan - and uses a time stone to take Nate, Whisper, and Jibanyan back in time 60 years to when the Yo-kai Watch was first invented by Nate's own grandfather Nathaniel Adams while he was a kid.
 Dame Dedtime gets word of this and tries a plan to push the human world farther from the Yo-kai world.

 Together, the two boys battle against Dame Dedtime and her Wicked Yo-kai minions to save the past from her evil plans and recover Nate's Yo-kai Watch.